munibshah/munibshah.github.io/_posts/2023-07-24-Full-Stack-Observability-Platform copy.markdown

 #### ABAC/RBAC

-Solution developers get to defines roles and permissions
+Solution developers get to define roles and permissions for existing and extended capabilities of the platform

 #### Entity Model